andreyugolnik/apps-icon-generator/README.md

 ### Refer
 * [App Icons on iPad and iPhone](https://developer.apple.com/library/ios/qa/qa1686/_index.html)
 * [iOS Human Interface Guidelines](https://developer.apple.com/library/prerelease/ios/documentation/UserExperience/Conceptual/MobileHIG/IconMatrix.html#//apple_ref/doc/uid/TP40006556-CH27-SW1)

 ### History
 * 1.0.1
     * Android and macOS generators added.
 * 1.0.0
     * Generate all size icons for iPhone and iPad.

 ### License
 This script follow MIT license.

 ### Contact
 If you have any question with using it, you can email to me.
-My email is: lvyexuwenfa100@126.com
+My email is: andrey@ugolnik.info